Loading

 CHALLENGE

 As SRAM grows, its scale has often been intimidating for the public.
 Maintaining an approachable, accessible, and relatable brand image is important to the brand's growth.
-SRAM wanted to develop a video podcast that would help break down barriers between athletes and the public as well as engage in meaningful conversations with their community.
+SRAM wanted to develop a video podcast that would help break down barriers between athletes and the public as well as engage in meaningful conversations with their community all while humanizing the brand.

 DELIVERABLES